surifirstpin/biplus_documentation/DatabaseConnection.md

   -  Using  IP Address Whitelist, optionally adding SSL Encryption.
   - Using SSH Tunnel, which provides a secured and encrypted connection with extra authentication

 **III.** Set up database to work with Bi+.
-The instructions may vary from dialect to dialect.
+Instructions may vary from dialect to dialect.
 Typically it includes providing approval to Bi+ to access database.

  ## Create Connection